c.1845 Mickle Knox | 358.63 Acres

 The Screened Porch & Outdoor Kitchen

-The screened porch includes a fully equipped outdoor kitchen, creating the perfect setting for entertaining guests while enjoying the outdoors in comfort.
+The screened porch includes a fully equipped outdoor kitchen, creating a setting for entertaining while enjoying the outdoors in comfort.

 Windows & Doors

-The home features original windows that add a touch of historic charm, although some are currently inoperable and may require restoration to fully enhance their functionality and beauty.
+The home features original windows that add historic charm, although some are currently inoperable and may require restoration.

 Outbuildings

-The yellow outbuilding was the original office at the planation and retains its original charm from the 1770s and could be transformed into an office or a charming honeymoon suite.
+The yellow outbuilding was the original office at the plantation and retains its original charm from the 1770s.
+It could be transformed into an office, guest space, artist’s studio, or quiet retreat.
 Additionally, there is a small storage building.

 The Pavilion

-A wonderful pavilion was constructed to enhance the property’s versatility and enjoyment, offering a shaded retreat that is perfect for relaxation, gatherings, and outdoor activities.
+A pavilion was constructed to enhance the property’s versatility and enjoyment, offering a shaded retreat for relaxation, gatherings, and outdoor activities.

 Landscaping & Golf

-The seller has revitalized the property, breathing new life into the gardens.
-In addition, a private golf driving course has been added, providing a unique space for leisure at your doorstep.
-The covered golf tee was built using reclaimed materials from an 1800s tobacco barn.
+The seller revitalized the property, breathing new life into the gardens.
+A private golf driving course was also added, with a covered golf tee built using reclaimed materials from an 1800s tobacco barn.

 Upgraded Electric

-400 amps were added to provide adequate future electric needs for all the outbuildings.
+400 amps were added to provide adequate future electric needs for the outbuildings.

 Water to Outbuildings

-Water lines have been extended to the barn and the yellow outbuilding but have not been connected, offering convenience and functionality throughout the property.
+Water lines have been extended to the barn and the yellow outbuilding but have not been connected.

 Information in this brochure is considered reliable, but not guaranteed.